Slow Cooker Vegetarian Stuffing (Mushroom Stuffing)

 Add other herbs– Such as sage, rosemary, thyme, parsley, fennel, or a small dash of nutmeg.

-Try other kinds of mushrooms– Such as crimini, portobello, shitake, oyster, chanterelle, or porcini mushrooms, whichever you prefer most.
+Try other kinds of mushrooms– Such as cremini, portobello, shiitake, oyster, chanterelle, or porcini mushrooms, whichever you prefer most.

-Add other veggies– Such as peppers, eggplant, corn, broccoli, brussel sprouts, kale, or even diced sweet potatoes.
+Add other veggies– Such as peppers, eggplant, corn, broccoli, brussels sprouts, kale, or even diced sweet potatoes.

 Add nuts– Such as almonds, walnuts, or pecans.
 This adds a nice crunchy texture, and so much flavor.
-Add them at the end so they don’t become soft.
+Add them at the end so they remain crunchy.

-Cornbread stuffing– Use cornbread in place of the bread to make the base of the stuffing.
+Cornbread version– Use cornbread in place of the bread.

 Tips And Techniques